onetwopunch/figly/README.md

 ## Usage

 The only setup that's required is to set the path of you're configuration file that must be in YAML.
-Just throw the following code into an initializer:
+Just throw the following code into an initializer.:

-    Figly.setup "path/to/config.yml"
+    Figly.load_file "path/to/config.yml"

+**NOTE: You can load multiple config files of different types and they will be deep merged together in your settings**

 If you're config looks like this: